Athletics: Bolt coasts into 200m final

 “There’s a lot of people there who are going to come and try and spoil the party so we’ll see,” he said, adding that he had managed to do some skipping in the warm-up area having had his rope confiscated before Sunday’s final.

-Weir, 22, is also coached by Glen Mills, just like Bolt and Blake.

-The year’s fastest man Blake called the race “a walk in the park” after setting the night’s best time of 20.01 despite slowing up in the final 100m with Spearmon and Lemaitre chasing.
+Blake, this year’s fastest man, also looked impressive, running a strong bend before easing down for the night’s best time of 20.01, with Spearmon and Lemaitre in hot pursuit.

-Spearmon, though, said it had been slightly harder than that for everyone else: “We had a tough one.
+“We had a tough one.
 We couldn’t jog 20.1 (seconds) like some other guy.
-We were running.”
+We were running,” Spearmon said.

-European champion and Olympic 100 meters finalist Churandy Martina of the Netherlands also qualified.
+European champion and this year’s Olympic 100 meters finalist Churandy Martina of the Netherlands also qualified.

-Even some of those who did not make the final enjoyed running with the world’s greatest sprinter.

-”It’s an honor to run in an Olympic Games, Brazil’s Aldemir Da Silva Junior said.
-“It’s special to run here, with Usain Bolt, the best in the world, in a stadium like this.”

 Editing by Ed Osmond